Esmanuryz/Algorithm-Implementations/README.md

 **1.a) Second Largest Element in a List**

   A Python function to find the second largest element in an unsorted list.
-Time Complexity: O(n), as the list is traversed once.
+\nTime Complexity: O(n), as the list is traversed once.

 **1.b) Reverse String Using Stack**